Focused Research Groups in the Mathematical Sciences (FRG)

 NSF funds research and education in most fields of science and engineering.
 It does this through grants and cooperative agreements to more than 2,000 colleges, universities, K-12 school systems, businesses, informal science organizations and other research organizations throughout the US.
 The Foundation accounts for about one-fourth of Federal support to academic institutions for basic research.

 NSF receives approximately 40,000 proposals each year for research, education and training projects, of which approximately 11,000 are funded.
 In addition, the Foundation receives several thousand applications for graduate and postdoctoral fellowships.
-The agency operates no laboratories itself but does support National Research Centers, user facilities, certain oceanographic vessels and Antarctic research stations.
+The agency operates no laboratories itself but does support National Research Centers, user facilities, certain oceanographic vessels and Arctic and Antarctic research stations.
 The Foundation also supports cooperative research between universities and industry, US participation in international scientific and engineering efforts, and educational activities at every academic level.

 Facilitation Awards for Scientists and Engineers with Disabilities provide funding for special assistance or equipment to enable persons with disabilities to work on NSF-supported projects.
 See Grant Proposal Guide Chapter II, Section D.2 for instructions regarding preparation of these types of proposals.